AndyGauge/rust/src/doc/rustdoc/src/what-is-rustdoc.md

 fn foo() {}
 ```

-Let's run `rustdoc` on our code.
+Now, run `rustdoc` on our code.
 To do so, we can call it with the path to
 our crate root like this:

 ```bash